 (LEAP).
 This is a three-partner program of federal, state, and university funding.
-Students with a high financial need may receive this particular form of funding.
+Students with high financial need may receive this particular form of funding.
 It is restricted to residents of Arizona.
-The maximum grant for 2003-2004 was \$1,500.
+The maximum grant for 2004-2005 was \$1,500 per individual student.

-Student Aid Trust Grant.
-Provided in partnership between ASU students and the state legislature, these funds are provided primarily to resident, undergraduate or underrepresented students with a high financial need.
-The maximum grant for 2003-2004 was \$2,000.
+Financial Aid Trust Grant.
+Provided in partnership between ASU students and the state legislature, these funds are provided primarily to resident, undergraduate or underrepresented students with high financial need.
+The maximum grant for 2004-2005 was \$2,000 per individual student.

-University Grants.
+University and ASU Grants.
 University grants are generally reserved as the last grant programs used to resolve a student's need.
 Funded by the university, these grants are available for both resident and non-resident students.
-The maximum grant awards for 2003-2004 were \$2,000.
+The maximum grant awards for 2004-2005 were \$2,000 per individual student.